 Doan Creek runners and families collect litter from the Doan Brook Gorge helping with the environment and improving their community.

-Runners to be notified via email and our Facebook page
+Registrants will be notified the location and time via email and Facebook

 DCTR gives back in many ways!